 Fortunately, my father has always responded well to medication and has been able to lead a fairly normal life, with only an occasional psychotic episode.
 He is retired now and seems to be in the best mental condition of his life.
-The stresses of employment and child rearing are behind him and he enjoys his life.
+The stresses of employment and child-rearing are behind him and he enjoys his life.
 Many patients are not so fortunate.
 The medicines required to control schizophrenia can have unpleasant side effects, which discourages many patients from staying on their necessary medication.
 Their illness can prevent them from being able to take care of their basic needs and without a good support system they often end up as one of the homeless population or in jail, where they rarely receive the treatment they need.

-The support system is usually the family, but support can also come from professional care givers, church groups, shelter operators, friends, roommates, or professional case managers.
-For the purposes of this article I will refer to all potential support systems as “family.”
+The support system is usually the family, but support can also come from professional caregivers, church groups, shelter operators, friends, roommates, or professional case managers.
+For the purposes of this article, I will refer to all potential support systems as “family.”

 It may be difficult to get a person who is showing signs of schizophrenia to agree to get treatment.
 In their altered state, everything seems fine to them and they don’t think they need psychiatric help.
 Convincing the patient to get treatment in the early stages of the illness is much easier than waiting until they are exhibiting extreme psychotic behavior.
-Forcing the patient into treatment is considered a violation of his civil rights in most states, unless the patient is a danger to himself or others.
+Forcing the patient into treatment is considered a violation of his civil rights in most states unless the patient is a danger to himself or others.
 Even when they do submit to an evaluation, they may not volunteer their strange thoughts or ideas to the mental health professional, usually a psychiatrist.
 The psychiatrist must personally witness the bizarre behavior or ideas for himself before he can order a commitment to a mental health institution.
 The family members need to speak privately to the person doing the evaluation, to discuss the patient’s bizarre behavior and ideas.
 When the family members give this information to the psychiatrist, he can later question the patient about these delusional thoughts and strange behaviors and make the appropriate evaluation.

 Initial treatment will usually require hospitalization while the mental health professional continues to evaluate the patient and bring him back to reality with the proper medication.
 In past history, mental institutions had the reputation of being gloomy, dungeon-like places where patients were often restrained and not much real treatment was provided.
 Mental illness was stigmatized and families would hide their shame.
-Now it is known that mental illness is a biological condition that often has genetic components, and can be treated with anti psychotic drugs.
-Many hospitals now have mental health units which are as clean and bright as the rest of the hospital, where patients are treated with the dignity and respect they deserve.
+Now it is known that mental illness is a biological condition that often has genetic components, and can be treated with antipsychotic drugs.
+Many hospitals now have mental health units that are as clean and bright as the rest of the hospital, where patients are treated with the dignity and respect they deserve.